 5) Water, you will want to take water into the room with you.
 We do not have anywhere to fill up water but we do sell 500ml Belu Water (all of Belu’s profits go to Wateraid) for £0.60 or please bring you own water.

 6) We advice never coming to class on an empty stomach.
 Your body needs full to power you though class so we would advice eating something 2 to 3hrs before class.
 Your probably do not want to eat directly before class, as with any form of strenuous exercise eating straight before can lead to nausea.
 For more information of food & bikram hot yoga CLICK HERE.

-7) Take a mat from the pills at the back of our studio room and set yourself up in the second or the third row (the front row is the row in front on the mirror).
+7) Set yourself up in one of the aloted space in the second or the third row (the front row is the row in front on the mirror).
 As the class is a dialogue class, everything you need to know is in your teachers words, however it can be helpful to have the visual of someone in front of you.

 8) We don’t drink water for the first few postures to allow our body to warm up.
 The teacher will let you know when the first official water break is.
 There after, please feel free to drink sips of water as and when you want it.
 Please drink between postures and not while other practitioners are in a posture.

 9) Be kind to yourself and listen to your body.
 Your first class is about acclimatising yourself to the room and feeling out where your body is in the postures.
 If you need to at any point feel free to sit down.
 No posture should be painful.
 If you do feel pain, ease off and let your teacher know.

 10) Breathe (in and out through your nose, this is one of the keys to having an awesome class!
 Never hold you breath, especially in postures and apart from the two breathing exercises that bookend the series, always breathe in out and out through your nose, never your mouth.)